The monthly days of 1941:

 But the defeat of the most modern branch of the world immediately follows this great victory: the entire Balkan campaign against Yugoslavia and Greece costs the German Wehrmacht 5,650 killed, missing and wounded.
 However, just the conquest of Crete calls far more victims: 6,580 soldiers, mostly paratroopers.

 So Hitler decides, never to use the paratroops again in such a sacrificial action.
-Hence it is that the German paratrooper – with the exception of the Battle of the Bulge in December 1944 – never again be used in the ‘jump out of the clouds’, but instead from the outset as infantrymen.
+Hence, it is that the German paratrooper – except for the Battle of the Bulge in December 1944 – never again be used in the ‘jump out of the clouds’, but instead from the outset as infantrymen.
 The victory of Crete is also the end of the German paratroopers as the branch of service.

 On May 6, Joseph Vissarionovich Djugashvili who for many years already called himself just Joseph Stalin, become chairman of the Council of People’s Commissars, so Soviet Prime Minister.
 He combined so now formalize all the power in his hands after it has previously been ‘only’ general secretary of the Communist Party.
 Scriabin Molotov remains Foreign Minister.